top of page

 Michelle Schulz explains why tariff threats tied to Greenland could trigger EU retaliation—and what that means for U.S. companies.

-In an interview on KLIF Radio in Dallas–Fort Worth, Michelle Schulz, founder and managing partner of Schulz Trade Law, addressed escalating tensions between the United States and Europe following renewed tariff threats connected to Greenland.
-With the European Union openly discussing the use of its so-called “economic bazooka,” Michelle outlined how trade disputes are rapidly turning into geopolitical flashpoints—with serious consequences for U.S. businesses, exporters, and global trust.
+In an interview on KLIF Radio in Dallas–Fort Worth, Michelle Schulz, founder and managing partner of Schulz Trade Law, addressed escalating tensions between the United States and Europe.
+These tensions have arisen following renewed tariff threats connected to Greenland.
+The European Union is openly discussing the use of its so-called “economic bazooka.”
+Michelle outlined how trade disputes are rapidly turning into geopolitical flashpoints.
+This shift has serious consequences for U.S. businesses, exporters, and global trust.

 Audio cover